twilio/voice-quickstart-ios/README.md

 ### <a name="bullet7"></a>7.
 Receive an incoming call

 You are now ready to receive incoming calls.
 Paste the access token generated from step 6 and rebuild your app.
-Use `TwiliioVoice.register()` to register your mobile client with the PushKit device token as well as the access token, then hit your application server's **/place-call** endpoint: `https://my-quickstart-dev.twil.io/place-call?to=alice`.
+Use the `TwilioVoiceSDK.register()` method to register your mobile client with the PushKit device token as well as the access token, then hit your application server's **/place-call** endpoint: `https://my-quickstart-dev.twil.io/place-call?to=alice`.
 This will trigger a Twilio REST API request that will make an inbound call to the identity registered on your mobile app.
 Once your app accepts the call, you should hear a congratulatory message.

 <kbd><img width="300px" src="https://github.com/twilio/voice-quickstart-ios/raw/master/Images/incoming-call.png"/></kbd>